Avoiding sexually transmitted infections

 Most common STI have no obvious symptoms and therefore it can be difficult to know whether you or your partner has an infection.

-The only way to be sure whether you or your sexual partner has an STI is to get an STI check at your local sexual health clinic or GP (see Useful links for more information on where to get checked for STI).
+The only way to be sure whether you or your sexual partner has an STI is to get an STI check at your local sexual health clinic or GP (see the Sexual health services page for more information).

 Many people in relationships wish to have sex without using condoms, dams or gloves.